Vikms95/codespot/README.md

   :lookup how to return state from inside a custom hook, since usePost only seems to work with the state put outside of it and passing the setState
   :https://reactjs.org/docs/hooks-custom.html

+- Create Post endpoints(same as with the PostPreview?)

+- Create Comments component

 - Style header

 - Style file input :https://stackoverflow.com/questions/572768/styling-an-input-type-file-button

 - Try to abstract context with this https://www.reddit.com/r/reactjs/comments/ww2azd/what_hooks_do_you_use_on_a_regular_basis/

-- Create ability crud functionality and ui for comments
 - Implement sanitization of inputs
-- Post = PostPreview and then create a Post component which will be a full page view of all the content in the post